Parents have mixed reactions as they wait for ASD to make decisions on new school year

 Rodrigues stresses the importance of social interaction for her daughter and would like to see that opportunity there again.

-The American Academy of Pediatrics said the organization “strongly advocates that all policy considerations for the coming school year should start with a goal of having students physically present in school.”
+said the organization “strongly advocates that all policy considerations for the coming school year should start with a goal of having students physically present in school.”

 They said school plays an important role in the development of young people.